-This checklist is to help you get the best headshot possible from your session.
+This headshot session checklist will help you get the best headshot possible from your session.
+To achieve this, your goal should be to enhance your appearance as best you can in camera.
+I will then further enhance your headshot by retouching your favorite images after your photoshoot in Photoshop.
 Most of these things are pretty easy to do and can have a very positive impact on your final photos should you choose to do them.

 If You Wear Glasses

 Get a hair cut no more than 3-5 days before your photoshoot.
 Make sure your facial hair is groomed and as you want it for your pictures.
-It’s also not a bad idea to consider getting a professional shave by a good barber if you have extremely sensitive skin.
+It’s also not a bad idea to consider getting a professional shave by a good barber if you tend to get a lot of irritation.
+For more information, you can check out these tips for male headshots to get more professional profile photos from your session.

 Makeup Face Prep